bulib/dataWebsite/manage/metadata.md

 ### Provide Documentation

 Sharing documentation about your data set is the best way to help others reuse it.
-Additionally, developing the documentation will also help you articulate some of the subtleties living within your data.
+Additionally, developing the documentation will also help you articulate some of the subtle details living within your data.

 A common method for documenting your data is writing a data dictionary.
 A data dictionary is great for explaining variable names, potential values, and format.
 Data dictionaries don't have to be complicated to be useful - a spreadsheet or text file will do the trick.

-An example [data dictionary entry](https://data.cityofboston.gov/api/views/awu8-dc52/files/Tp1cmB2MaNT6XhJIyCq15wiGCDv42X10-69O-axsB6g?download=true&filename=Data_Dictionary-CRMVariables.pdf) from the [311 Service calls](https://data.cityofboston.gov/City-Services/311-Service-Requests/awu8-dc52) in Boston looks like:
+An example [data dictionary entry](https://data.cityofboston.gov/api/views/awu8-dc52/files/Tp1cmB2MaNT6XhJIyCq15wiGCDv42X10-69O-axsB6g?download=true&filename=Data_Dictionary-CRMVariables.pdf) from the [311 Service calls](https://data.cityofboston.gov/City-Services/311-Service-Requests/awu8-dc52) in Boston looks like this:

 | Vairable Name  | Label | Type | Value Codes | Missing Code|
 | ------------  | ----- | ---- | ----------- | -----------|
 | OPEN_DT 	| Case open date | Date (mm/dd/yyyy <br/> hh:mm:ss AM/PM) | NA | (BLANK) |

-This table quickly conveys a lot of useful information.
-The variable name (OPEN_DT), as represented in the data set, is more fully explained (case open date) as well as the type of data we'd expect to find in it (date-time data).
-Without this we'd have to contact the creator of the data set to ask "what does OPEN_DT stand for?"
-A potentially time consuming process for everyone involved.
+The table above quickly conveys a lot of useful information.
+According to the table, the variable name OPEN_DT is more fully explained as case open date, and we'd expect to find it in data-time data in the dataset.
+Without this, we'd have to contact the creator of the data set to ask "what does OPEN_DT stand for?", which makes it more time consuming for everyone involved.

 Other information to include with your data set might be: